 Giving generously frees you.
 It loosens the grasp of material possessions and self-involvement.
 Living generously has a profound impact on your personal character and is a key training ground for younger generations.
 Making generosity a part of your lifestyle allows you to model and teach biblical values to those around you.

 A generous lifestyle is an invitation to be a good steward of what God entrusted to you: your time, talents, and treasure.
-By embracing this mindset, you will leave a lasting impact on your community, family, and eternity.
+By embracing the generous life, you will leave a lasting impact on your community, family, and eternity.